vegaprotocol/vega-market-sim/README.md

 ## Setup

-### **MacOS**: Ensure that you have the command line developer tools installed.
+#### **MacOS**: Ensure that you have the command line developer tools installed.
 You can install them by running `xcode-select --install` in the terminal.

-### **Windows**: Please follow the [Windows setup instructions.](##windows-setup)
+#### **Windows**: Please follow the [Windows setup instructions.](##windows-setup)

 For the most part the package is fairly self-contained Python, however there are some utility functions which will automatically download the requisite Vega services for you.
-The full set of steps would then be:
+You can choose to either build the Vega binaries from source (allowing you to investigate or change the internals if you desire) or download prebuilt binaries for your platform.

+### Download binaries

+  - Clone the repository to your local drive
+  - Install the latest version of [Golang](https://go.dev)
+  - Install the package into your local environment.
+    - The process for this will vary depending upon your package manager of choice.
+We provide here a full Poetry `pyproject.toml` and a `requirements.txt` which is derived from it.
+These are kept in sync through a check on all pull requests.
+You can [install Poetry here](https://python-poetry.org/docs/#installation)
+    - For Poetry:
+      - Run `poetry shell`
+      - Run `poetry install` (or `poetry install --all-extras` to cover all optional extras too).
+    - For a pure venv environment:
+      - Run `python3 -m venv ./.venv`
+      - Run `source ./.venv/bin/activate`
+      - Run `python3 -m pip install -r requirements.txt`
+ -  Run `make test` which checks all the python environment + vega imports are set up correctly, doesn't run Vega yet.
+ -  Run `make test_integration` which checks that everything is set up correctly.
+Takes about 5 minutes.
+ -  You're good now.

+### Build Vega from Source

   - Clone the repository to your local drive
   - Install the latest version of [Golang](https://go.dev)
   - Run `make` to automatically pull install dependencies